 1) Control Panel: Contains settings related to the management of Control Panel such as Remove Add/Remove Programs.

-2) Desktop: Contains settings related to the management of User’s Desktop such as Wallpaper settings, Show/Hide desktop icons, etc.
+2) Desktop: Contains settings related to the management of the User’s Desktop such as Wallpaper settings, Show/Hide desktop icons, etc.

-3) Start Menu and Taskbar: Contains settings related to the configuration of start menu and taskbar such as lock taskbar, classic start menu, etc.
+3) Start Menu and Taskbar: Contains settings related to the configuration of the start menu and taskbar such as lock taskbar, classic start menu, etc.